 Since its beginning, TCWC has played a leading role in the community by highlighting the moral and economic imperative of paying workers a Living Wage.
 One example of this work is the Countywide minimum wage as Living Wage campaign, which, when successful, will require all employers to pay their workers the Tompkins County Living Wage.
 Another example is our Living Wage Employer Certification Program.
-This program certifies employers who meet our Living Wage Guidelines (updated by Alternatives Federal Credit Union in August 2017 to $15.11/hour).
+This program certifies employers who meet our Living Wage Guidelines (updated by Alternatives Federal Credit Union in May 2019 to $15.37/hour).
 Modeled on Fair Trade certification programs, our program seeks to provide incentives and benefits to employers who pay a living wage.
-Since 2006, 117 employers, with close to 3,057 workers, have been approved for certification.
+Presently, 129 employers, with 3,356 workers, have been approved for certification.
 Look for “Living Wage-Certified” window stickers or visit the TCWC website for the complete list of certified businesses.
 We’re happy to announce that the national organization, Interfaith Worker Justice, modeling our program has produced a guide helping communities across the U.S. learn how to be Certifiers of Living Wage Employers!

 Service Learning in Social Justice